-iceberg-orcis an optional module for working with tables backed by ORC files (experimental) iceberg-hive-metastoreis an implementation of Iceberg tables backed by the Hive metastore Thrift client This project Iceberg also has modules for adding Iceberg support to processing engines: iceberg-spark2is an implementation of Spark’s Datasource V2 API in 2.4 for Iceberg (use iceberg-spark-runtime for a shaded version)
+iceberg-orcis an optional module for working with tables backed by ORC files (experimental) iceberg-hive-metastoreis an implementation of Iceberg tables backed by the Hive metastore Thrift client This project Iceberg also has modules for adding Iceberg support to processing engines and associated tooling: iceberg-spark2is an implementation of Spark’s Datasource V2 API in 2.4 for Iceberg (use iceberg-spark-runtime for a shaded version)